Kanton99/Smart-Agriculture-System/Third Delivery/Evaluation.md

 | 90%        | Excessive  |
 | 100%       | Excessive  |

+The main purpose of this classification is to get an optimal moisture level for the plants to sustain without watering atleast for 2 days.

 ## Actuator
 The water pump will be tested on the flow rate it can achieve, so that the device can control how much water is giving to the plants with the best accuracy possible.